BOEM25/The-Bot/README.md

 If you have any ideas for this project, you can fork it and add them to the [todo.md](./todo.md) or create an [issue](https://github.com/BOEM25/The-Bot/issues) with enhancement lable.
 Optionally you can code these ideas yourself and make a pull request :).

+\
+Using the nextcord library for this project since it seems to have all the features I want, like easy slash commands.

 ## Config file

 ```json